Use this page to learn how climate change is affecting people in Indiana.

-Of the top cities in Indiana, the city with the highest overall risk is Indianapolis city (balance).
+Of these top cities in Indiana, the city with the highest overall risk is Indianapolis city (balance).
 The city with the lowest overall risk is Lafayette.

-Among the lower 48 states, Indiana's highest ranking is #8 for heat risk.
+Among the lower 48 states, Indiana's highest ranking is #16 for storm risk.

 See our fire ranking methodology.